-Some proposals to circumvent these difficulties appeared recently in [79,80], where the authors show that, under the additional crucial assumptions of uniform spectral gaps for the spectrum of the operator $PX_1P$ , it is possible to prove the existence of an exponentially decaying GWB for the projection P. Proving that $PX_1P$ satisfies such uniform spectral gaps hypothesis is still an open problem, but in [79] the authors present numerical simulations showing that in explicit tight-binding models the spectrum of $PX_1P$ has spectral gaps only when the projection P is Chern trivial, which is in accordance with Conjecture 3.2.
+Some proposals to circumvent these difficulties appeared recently in [?, ?], where the authors show that, under the additional crucial assumptions of uniform spectral gaps for the spectrum of the operator PX_1P , it is possible to prove the existence of an exponentially decaying GWB for the projection P. Proving that PX_1P satisfies such uniform spectral gaps hypothesis is still an open problem, but in [?] the authors present numerical simulations showing that in explicit tight-binding models the spectrum of PX_1P have spectral gaps only when the projection P is Chern trivial, which is in accordance to Conjecture ??.